SouheilMaatoug/Git-Tutorial/README.md

 SHA1 to the content of the object, yielding a SHA1 hash value.
 Sha1 values are 160-bit values that are represented as a 40-digit hexadecimal number such as `2658a45cc547f3d29b4683e8cebd0d52f1d929cb`.
-Sha1 always computes the same ID/hash for identical content.
+(Note: Sha1 always computes the same ID/hash for identical content)

 ## 4. Intermediate steps
 ### 1. Commits
 Every commit represents a single atomic changeset with respect to the previous state.
 A commit snapshot represents the state of the total set of modified files and directories.
-Commits are references explicitly by their hash values (40 hexadecimal digits) or implicitly via refs/ symrefs / relative commit names (HEAD, HEAD~2, ..)
+Commits are references explicitly by their hash values (40 hexadecimal digits) or implicitly via refs/ symrefs / relative commit names (HEAD, HEAD~2, ..).

 ``git log`` output will include every associated commit and its log messages reachable from the specified starting point (by default HEAD)